yogidevendra/docs/docs/troubleshooting.md

 # Log analysis

 There are multiple ways to adjust logging levels.
-For details see [configuraiton guide](configuration.md#logging).
+For details see [configuration guide](configuration.md#logging).

 ### How to check STRAM logs